reficio/soap-ws/README.md

 ## A lightweight and easy-to-use Java library to handle SOAP on a purely XML level.

 ### Intro
 Welcome to soap-ws!
-This is a lightweight and easy-to-use Java library to handle SOAP message generation and SOAP message transmission on a purely XML level.
-With the usage of this library within few lines of code you can easily import your WSDL and generate SOAP messages directly in an XML format.
+This is a lightweight and easy-to-use Java library that enables handling SOAP message generation and transmission on a purely XML level. soap-ws is based on four main abstractions:

+* WsdlParser can easily parse your WSDL and produce SoapBuilders,
+* SoapBuilder can generate SOAP messages directly in the XML format,
-Then you can use the SoapClient to transmit this message over HTTP(s) to a web-service endpoint.
+* SoapClient can be used to transmit a SOAP message over HTTP(s) to a web-service endpoint,
-Finally, you can run SoapServer to receive SOAP messages and and respond to them.
+* SoapServer can be leveraged to process SOAP messages and and respond to them.

-And all of that requires no classes or stubs generation - everything happens directly in an XML format.
+All of that requires no generation of stubs - everything happens directly in XML.

 ### Why should you use soap-ws?